lbguilherme/rethinkdb-lite/README.md

 ## First use case: Database driver

 You can connect to a running RethinkDB instance and send queries.
 Methods are pretty much equal to the official Ruby driver, for which you can find documentation here: https://rethinkdb.com/api/ruby/.
-This is not feature complete, a lot of functions are missing.
+This is not feature complete yet, a lot of functions are missing.
 Be aware of bugs (please report them).

 ```cr
 require "rethinkdb-lite/src/driver/*"